GRAINS-Chicago grain, soybean futures slide on profit taking, slumping dollar

 By P.J.
 Huffstutter

-CHICAGO, Nov 10 (Reuters) - Chicago corn and soybean futures slipped as investors across the board sought to take profits on Thursday, as the U.S. dollar tumbled on news that U.S consumer prices rose less than expected in October, traders said.
+CHICAGO, Nov 10 (Reuters) - Chicago corn, wheat and soybean futures all fell on Thursday as investors across the board sought to take profits amid global supply questions, even as the U.S. dollar tumbled on news that U.S consumer prices rose less than expected in October, traders said.
 FRX/

 The monthly U.S. inflation reading is being closely watched as a gauge for the pace of further interest rate hikes by the U.S. Federal Reserve.